dS/CFT Correspondence from a Defect Operator: Integral Identity of Connected Correlators

 To apply the conformal symmetry to determine the low-point correlators, we consider the infinite planar defect.
 The full conformal group in $d$ dimensions is SO($d+1$, $1$).
 A flat $p$-dimensional local defect preserves a conformal group along the defect, SO($p+1$, 1), which includes \begin{itemize} \item{translations along the defect \bea \tau^a\rightarrow\tau^a+c^a; \eea } \item{rotations within the defect SO($p$) and rotations in directions normal to the defect, SO($d-p$);} \item{dilatations: $(\tau, x_{\perp})\rightarrow(\lambda\tau, \lambda x_{\perp})$.} \item{special conformal transformations tangent to the defect.} \end{itemize} Hence, the preserved symmetry group is SO($p+1, 1$)$\times$SO($d-p$), which is the standard "defect conformal group".
 The title operator $\hat{t}_j$ arises because the defect breaks an internal symmetry $G\rightarrow H$.
 For the broken generators $j\in h_{\perp}$, the current conservation equation becomes the defect-localized Ward identity \bea \partial_{\mu}J^{\mu}_j(x)=\delta^{(d-p)}(x_{\perp})\hat{t}_j(\tau). \eea Hence, the tilt operator is a local operator with scaling dimension $\Delta_{\hat{t}}=p>0$ that lives on the defect.
 It transforms as a vector in the broken symmetry space $h_{\perp}$. \\

 Since we have the conformal group for each CFT bulk and defect space, respectively, we can introduce the same adjoint relations to the generators for the CFT bulk and defect direction indices as our previous analysis (whole conformal group in CFT$_d$), respectively.
 To compute higher-point correlators with a proper inner product, we can introduce the global defect only via an invariant state under a global defect operator.
 Suppose a state is invariant under a global defect operator.
 In that case, we can take its complex conjugate to see how the global defect must be introduced.
 Because the vacuum state is not an invariant state under a global defect operator, the CFT bulk or defect operators need to act on the vacuum state via a linear combination to form an invariant state under a global defect operator.
 Hence, only the operator acting on the bra state is affected by a global defect operator.
 Another reason for twisting the inner product in CFT is that the dS bulk operator can be translated to the CFT operators through the HKLL bulk reconstruction procedure \cite{Brown:1986nw,Cotler:2018zff,Huang:2019nfm,Huang:2020tjl,Bhowmick:2019nso}.
 It should imply that the computation of CFT correlators requires the introduction of the same global defect to twist the inner product.
 Because we twist the inner product from a global defect, the symmetry needs to be enlarged.
-If we consider the global defect operator as $PT$, we need to enlarge the defect conformal group to O($p+1$, $1$)$\times$O($d-p$). \\
+If we consider the global defect operator as $PT$, we can enlarge the defect conformal group to O($p+1$, $1$)$\times$O($d-p$). \\

 When considering the defect conformal group, we have the maximum possible conformal symmetry.
 We can use translational symmetry to constrain the expectation value of the one-point tilt operator to be a constant.
 We then use the scaling symmetry to conclude that the constant must be zero, thereby automatically satisfying the integral constraint \eqref{id1}.
-Hence, the defect still explicitly breaks the symmetry, not spontaneously. \\
+Hence, the defect still explicitly breaks the symmetry, rather than breaking it spontaneously. \\